textileio/community/docs/a-tour-of-textile.md

 }
 ```

-Our peer profile was updated.
-If we had any threads, an _announce_ block would be added to each, informing other members of the change.
-Remember, our _account's_ contact info contains references to all of its known peers, i.e, a phone, laptop, etc.
+Huzzah!
+If we had any threads, these updates would have been announced to them so that other members could pick up the changes.

 ### Account

+Generally speaking, peers can be thought of as ephemeral.
+You may lose or upgrade your phone or laptop and need to access your account on a new device.

+As mentioned above, all peers have a special private _account_ thread.
+In addition to avatars, this thread keeps track of your account peers.

 #### View account

+Take a look at your account.

 ```tab="cmd"
 textile account get